ele828/blog/source/_posts/Some thoughts on ele.me hackathon.md

 the benchmark score as high as possible in condition of passing all unit tests.

 After discussing, we finally decided to implement it by Java which is high performance and high concurrency.
 Because of time limited, we chose ``Jetty`` to deal with HTTP requests.
 And then we built up different layers such as Model, Action, Service and Storage.
-It looks well origanized and pretty nice, but unfortunately, we struggled to pass all the test cases, only to find that we just got about ``40+`` s/per order of benchmark in local machine.
+It looks well origanized and pretty nice, but unfortunately, we struggled to pass all the test cases, only to find that we just got about ``40+`` per order/s of benchmark in local machine.

 # Hardship
 During contest, my teammate Zhi Wang flied to New York for a conference only left me doing the coding.